 A computer with Internet access and Microsoft Word is required for the nursing program.
 In addition, a handheld platform without a phone or camera (or with phone and camera disabled) is required.

 The nursing program is designed to be completed in two academic years, but may be revised to meet individual needs.
 Licensed practical nurses or transfer students from other nursing programs may be eligible for advanced placement.
+Any student who was enrolled in nursing course work in a nursing program other than Alfred State must arrange for the director of that nursing program to submit a letter verifying that s/he left the program in good clinical standing with no professionalism or integrity concerns.
+Students without a positive letter will be ineligible for admission.

 Students must earn a "C" in Nursing I & II and Anatomy & Physiology I & II and a "C+" in Nursing III & IV to progress in the nursing program.
 Competency in medication clinical computation is required and is tested as part of the Nursing II and III courses.